borisblagov/BEAVARs/docs/src/Chan2020minn.md

 Next we will create the setup for the VAR model using the `makeSetup()` function.
 The function needs a specific string as input to know which structures to initialize and we need to figure the synthax out.

 !!! note "Getting help"
-    In Julia you can get help for specific functions by typing a question mark `?` in the Julia terminal, which switches to the `help>` mode and then typing the function
+    In Julia you can get help for functions by typing a question mark `?` in the Julia terminal, which switches to the `help>` mode and then typing the function name (without brackets).

-For that we fetch the function documentation using the help mode.
+Let us fetch the documentation using the help mode.
 ```julia
 julia> ?
 help?> makeSetup